Weekly Review: Municipal Bond CEFs

 Conclusion

-The price of the iShares National AMT-Free Muni Bond ETF is still trading in a range and we have not seen any directional change over the past week.
+The price of the iShares National AMT-Free Muni Bond ETF is still range-bound and we have not seen any directional change over the past week.
 Compared to the previous year, the discounts of the closed-end funds holding such products have significantly widened.
 While I find this to be fundamentally justified, I always expect some buying impulse to give us at least a mean reversion trade in these products.

 Based on the data that I have reviewed, deeper analysis of potential trades can be found in my previous marketplace article.